President and Chief Executive Officer

 Dr. Rechis also serves as the principal investigator for the LIVESTRONG Surveys for People Affected by Cancer, comprehensive, biannual surveys assessing the experience of cancer survivors after treatment.
 She has published reports on behalf of the Foundation, as well as in peer-reviewed journals such as the Journal of Oncology Practice and Nature Reviews Clinical Oncology.

 Dr. Rechis earned a PhD in Educational Psychology at the University of Texas at Austin, as well as a BS in Geography.
-She also holds an MS in Education with a specialization in reading from Texas A&M University at Corpus Christi.

 As an adolescent cancer survivor, Dr. Rechis has a personal connection to the mission of the Foundation.
 She lives in Austin with her husband, Chris, and her fabulous daughter, Hannah.